FirstLegoLeague/launcher/docs/userguide.md

 ### Hardware required

 The software can be run entirely on a single laptop (for small, low resource, competitions) through to larger installations with multiple scorekeeper computers, a separate scoreboard display computer and head referee/field manager computer.
 If a wireless router is available, referees can do score input using iPads or tablets.
-See [Networked Computers](#networked-computers)
+See [Networked Computers](#networked-computers).

+The [Example hardware configurations](https://github.com/FirstLegoLeague/Launcher/blob/user-guide/docs/example-hw-configs.md#example-hardware-configurations) guide shows how you might equip your tournament, and how the various computers are used and connected to each other,

 ### Computer requirements